MCGA: A Multi-task Classical Chinese Literary Genre Audio Corpus: Introduction

 The MCGA corpus offers two primary advantages: (1) \textbf{Task Diversity}: As illustrated in Figure~\ref{fig:sample}, the corpus supports 6 diverse speech-centric tasks, including Automatic Speech Recognition (ASR), Speech-to-Text Translation (S2TT), Speech Emotion Captioning (SEC), Spoken Question Answering (SQA), Speech Understanding (SU), and Speech Reasoning (SR), alongside four integrated text tasks.
 (2) \textbf{Literary Genre Diversity}: It encompasses 5 major literary genres spanning 11 historical periods, forming a total of 37 distinct period-genre categories and covering a comprehensive collection of 4,497 literary works.

 We evaluated 10 representative MLLMs, including 2 closed-source and 8 open-source models.
 Experimental results indicate that current MLLMs still have significant room for improvement in the CCS field.
 Notably, even the top-performing model, Qwen3-Omni~\cite{xu2025qwen3}, scored below 60 on complex tasks such as SEC.
-Besides, we introduce a novel evaluation metric tailored for literary SEC, along with a Cross-Modal Consistency (CMC) metric to quantify the alignment between a model's auditory and textual reasoning.
+Besides, we introduce the Emotion Caption Fidelity (ECF) metric tailored for literary SEC task, along with the Cross-Modal Consistency (CMC) metric to quantify the alignment between a model's auditory and textual reasoning.
 Furthermore, the substantial performance gains achieved through training underscore the superior quality of the MCGA corpus.

 Our primary contributions are as follows: \begin{itemize} \item \textbf{MCGA Corpus:} We present MCGA, the first large-scale (119 hours), open-source, and fully copyrighted audio corpus dedicated to classical Chinese literature studies.
 This resource effectively bridges the gap in high-quality audio datasets for this domain.